 Secure Your Plate to Grind Safely

-Securing your plate is essential for safe and effective beveling with an angle grinder.
-Use clamps or vice grips to securely hold the 3/8 inch or 1/2 inch plate in place, preventing any movement during the grinding process.
-Position the plate on a stable workbench or surface to minimize vibrations.
-This guarantees safety while you work.
+Securing your plate is non-negotiable.
+Use clamps or vice grips to hold the 3/8-inch or 1/2-inch plate firmly in place.
+Any movement during grinding causes uneven bevels and increases the risk of injury.
+Set the plate on a stable workbench to reduce vibration.

-Before you start, pay attention to your surroundings; make sure the grinding area is clear of obstacles and flammable materials.
-Check that your angle grinder is in good working condition and that the flap disc is properly attached.
+Before you start, clear the grinding area of obstacles and flammable materials.
+Check that your grinder is in good working order and that the flap disc is properly attached.

 Bevel Cutting: Master the Grinding Technique for Consistency